Call Today | 888.828.7087

 First last name, client

-Wrongful Death Compensation in Minnesota
+Compensation for Wrongful Death in Minnesota

 Under Minnesota’s wrongful death law, compensation is meant to be a fair and just amount for you and your relative’s loss.
 In other words, your economic losses, which may include medical expenses, burial and funeral expenses, the loss of your loved one’s income and employment benefits, and other related expenses.
 You can also pursue compensation for a service your relative provided that you will now need to purchase, such as care for minor children or elderly parents.
 These are sometimes referred to as special damages.